magomimmo/modern-cljs/doc/tutorial-15.md

 namespace to be tested (e.g. `validators.clj`).

-Following is the initial unit test code that mimics the short REPL testing session we previously made with the `modern-cljs.shopping.validators` namespace.
+Following is the initial unit test code that mimics the short REPL testing session we did previously with the `modern-cljs.shopping.validators` namespace.

 ```clj